sassoftware/viya4-monitoring-kubernetes/samples/cloudwatch/README.md

 ## Limitations

 The mapping between performance log events and CloudWatch metrics is defined in the `cwagentconfig` configmap in the `amazon-cloudwatch` namespace.
-A customized mapping is provided here in `sas-prom-cwagentconfig.yaml`.
-Since each combination of labels for every source and metric must be defined in the mapping configuration, some dimensions (labels in Prometheus) are not exposed in the mapping configuration provided here.
-This sample may be updated over time to include additional combinations of dimensions for key metrics.
+This sample provides customized mapping in the `sas-prom-cwagentconfig.yaml` file, but this mapping does not include every every possible dimension (or Prometheus label).
+A complete mapping would require every possible combination of labels from every source and every metric be defined in the mapping configuration.
+This sample might be updated in later releases to include additional combinations of dimensions for key metrics.

-## External Links
+## References

+Refer to theses sources for more information:

 * [Set up CloudWatch Agent](https://docs.aws.amazon.com/AmazonCloudWatch/latest/monitoring/ContainerInsights-Prometheus-Setup.html)
 * [Creating IAM Roles for Use with the CloudWatch Agent](https://docs.aws.amazon.com/AmazonCloudWatch/latest/monitoring/create-iam-roles-for-cloudwatch-agent-commandline.html)